constellation-daq/Constellation/docs/protocols/chirp.md

 The header SHALL consist of the letters ‘C’, ‘H’, ‘I’, ‘R’ and ‘P’, followed by the beacon version number, which SHALL be %x01.

-The body SHALL consist of the sender’s 16-octet UUID, followed by a one-byte beacon type identifier, a two-byte service descriptor, and a two-byte port number in network byte order.
+The body SHALL consist of the 16-octet UUID of the sender, followed by a one-byte beacon type identifier, a two-byte service descriptor, and a two-byte port number in network byte order.
 If the port is non-zero this signals that the peer will accept ZeroMQ TCP connections on that port number.
-If the port is zero, this signals that the peer is disconnecting from the network.

 The type SHALL be either %x01 (dubbed ‘REQUEST’) or %x02 (dubbed ‘OFFER’).